Sportforum Hohenschönhausen: The future of the football stadium

 The round table talks did not bring any results for the club.
 The governing coalition of the SPD, the Greens and The Left wanted to proceed with the current plan for the redevelopment.
-However, the capacity of the new football stadium, which is planned on the edge of the sports complex, will now be somewhere between 3,000 and 4,000 spectators.
+However, the capacity of the new football stadium, which is planned on the edge of the sports complex, would now be somewhere between 3,000 and 4,000 spectators.
 However, this capacity is only sufficient for play in the Regionalliga Nordost.
-BFC Dynamo calculates that it would cost around 10 million Euros to adapt the Stadion im Sportforum to the 3.
+BFC Dynamo calculates that it would cost between 4,8 and 10 million Euros to adapt the current Stadion im Sportforum to the 3.
 Liga requirements.
 The club is prepared to cover nearly 1 million Euros itself.